★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Supply

-Large global store footprint plus omnichannel capabilities improve convenience, pickup and returns, and local brand access.
+Large global store footprint plus omnichannel capabilities improve convenience, discovery, and local brand access.

 Erosion risks